Dzyaloshinskii-Moriya spin density by skew scattering: Abstract

 \section{Abstract}

-Anisotropic exchange couplings, such as the Dzyaloshinskii-Moriya interaction (DMI), have played a vital role in the formation and dynamics of spin textures.
-This work predicts an anisotropic conduction electron spin density in metals with heavy magnetic impurities.
-The polarization of this \textit{Dzyaloshinskii-Moriya Spin Density} (DM-SD) is not collinear to the localized magnetic moments but rotated by the spin-dependent skew scattering of heavy atoms.
-Furthermore, the DM-SD mediates the DMI between magnetic atoms in metals, and therefore it plays the same role as the spin density that couples distant magnetic impurities in metals.
-Indeed, the DM-SD is the anisotropic extension of the Rutherman-Kittel-Kasuya-Yoshida spin density.
-Our model consists of two localized magnetic moments, one with a large spin-orbit coupling (a lanthanide), in a free electron gas.
-The lanthanide spin controls the DM-SD's strength and polarization, promising a flexible control mechanism for anisotropic couplings.
+\begin{small} Anisotropic exchange couplings, such as the Dzyaloshinskii-Moriya interaction (DMI), have played a vital role in the formation and dynamics of spin textures.
+This work predicts {an anisotropic} conduction electron spin density in metals with heavy magnetic impurities.
+The polarization of this \textit{Dzyaloshinskii-Moriya spin density} (DM-SD) is not collinear to the localized magnetic moments but rotated by the spin-dependent skew scattering of heavy atoms.
+The DM-SD induces the DMI between magnetic moments in metals and, therefore, it is the anisotropic extension of the Rutherman-Kittel-Kasuya-Yoshida spin density.
+Our model consists of two localized magnetic moments, one with a large spin-orbit coupling (a lanthanide or rare earth), in a free electron gas.
+The lanthanide spin controls the DM-SD strength and polarization, promising a flexible control mechanism for anisotropic couplings. \end{small}